-Mitigation measures will be investigated to offset unavoidable impacts from the proposed EWA Extension Corridor.
+Mitigation measures will be investigated to offset unavoidable impacts from the proposed EWA Extension project.
 The goal in developing mitigation measures is to best compensate for the functional loss resulting from unavoidable project impacts.
 Mitigation measures will be evaluated using the Natural England's Biodiversity Metric 3.1 Calculation Tool with the goal of achieving No Net Loss of Biodiversity.
-There is also opportunity for environmental enhancements and education; focusing on ecological regional improvements.
-Potential measures that may be investigated include, but are not limited to:
+Potential mitigation measures that may be investigated include, but are not limited to:

 - Replacement of property;

-- Conservation;

 - Replanting/establishment of habitat;

 - Dedicated wildlife crossings or protective fencing;

 - Creation of hydrological components;

 - Viewshed enhancements/Visual screening;

-- Landscaping;
+- Landscaping; and,

-- Land contouring; and,
+- Land contouring.

-- Environmental awareness campaigns.